-HealthStream Workforce Solutions - Our workforce development solutions, which are comprised primarily of SaaS, subscription-based products, are used by healthcare organizations to meet a broad range of their clinical development, talent management, training, certification, competency assessment, performance appraisal, and additional needs.
+HealthStream Workforce Solutions - Our workforce solutions, which are comprised primarily of SaaS, subscription-based products, are used by healthcare organizations to meet a broad range of their clinical development, talent management, training, certification, scheduling, competency assessment, performance appraisal, and additional needs.
 Our numerous content libraries allow customers to subscribe to a wide array of courseware, which includes content from leading healthcare and nursing associations, medical and healthcare publishers, and other content providers.
 Additionally, medical device companies and other industry partners offer online training support through HealthStream's platform for their products.

-HealthStream's SaaS-based platform has long been one of the most widely adopted workforce development platforms in healthcare.
-To facilitate innovation and growth of our ecosystem, HealthStream's new platform technology, hStreamTM, was launched in 2018. hStream is the essential technology working behind the scenes that powers activity in the HealthStream ecosystem.
-The Company's existing and new customers are gradually upgrading to the hStream platform, which is, all together, anticipated to be a multi-year transition for HealthStream.
-At December 31, 2019, HealthStream had contracts with customers for approximately 3.15 million subscriptions to hStream, which included an addition of 1.64 million in 2019 alone.
+HealthStream's SaaS-based learning application has long been one of the most widely adopted workforce development platforms in healthcare.
+To facilitate innovation and growth of our ecosystem, HealthStream's platform technology, hStreamTM, was launched in 2018. hStream is the essential technology that powers activity in the HealthStream ecosystem.
+The Company's existing customers are gradually upgrading to the hStream platform, typically in connection with renewal of their contracts.
+At December 31, 2020, HealthStream had contracts with customers for approximately 4.22 million subscriptions to hStream, compared to 3.15 million subscribers as of December 31, 2019.
 The transition to the hStream platform supports our strategic advancement toward a Platform-as-a-Service (PaaS) approach.

 Pricing for hStream and HealthStream's workforce applications is primarily subscription-based, with fees based on the number of subscriptions, solutions provided, and other factors.
-We offer training, implementation, and account management services to facilitate adoption of our subscription-based solutions.
-Fees for training are based on the time and efforts of the personnel involved.
-Implementation fees vary based on the size, scope, and complexity of the project.
+We offer implementation, training, and account management services to facilitate adoption of our subscription-based solutions.
+Fees for implementation services are based on the time and efforts of the personnel involved.
+Training fees vary based on the size, scope, and complexity of the project.
 Our platform and subscription-based solutions are hosted on a combination of private-cloud infrastructure and public-cloud infrastructure, leveraging Amazon Web Services and Azure, which allows authorized personnel access to our services through the Internet, thereby eliminating the need for onsite local implementations of installed workforce development products.

 Other Applications on our Platform - HealthStream offers an array of other applications on our platform, each serving a unique function for hospitals and health systems.
 Each application on our platform has its own value.
-Examples of individual applications that are offered on our platform include applications for learning, performance appraisal, compensation management, succession planning, competency management, disclosure management, clinical development, simulation-based education, quality management, and industry training.
+Examples of individual applications that are offered on our platform include applications for learning, performance appraisal, compensation management, succession planning, competency management, disclosure management, clinical development, simulation-based education, quality management, scheduling, and industry training.

 HealthStream Provider Solutions - Our provider solutions are offered through our business segment that is branded in the marketplace as VerityStream.
 VerityStream delivers enterprise-class solutions to transform the healthcare provider experience for healthcare organizations and providers.
-We currently serve approximately 2,500 hospitals and 1,300 outpatient facilities, including ambulatory surgery centers, urgent care facilities, clinics, medical groups, and more.
-VerityStream resulted from the combination of Sy.Med Development Inc. (acquired in October 2012), HealthLine Systems (acquired in February 2015), Morrisey Associates, Inc. (acquired in August 2016), and CredentialMyDoc (acquired in December 2019).
-As of December 31, 2019, VerityStream had 256 employees with headquarters in Boulder, Colorado and satellite offices in San Diego, California and Chicago, Illinois, as well as employees located in the Nashville, Tennessee corporate office.
+We currently serve hospitals and outpatient facilities, including ambulatory surgery centers, urgent care facilities, clinics, medical groups, and other healthcare organizations.
+As of December 31, 2020, VerityStream had 270 employees with headquarters in Boulder, Colorado and satellite offices in San Diego, California and Chicago, Illinois, as well as employees located in the Nashville, Tennessee corporate office.

-Our legacy products include EchoCredentialing[TM] and MSOW[TM], comprehensive platforms that manage medical staff credentialing and privileging processes for hospitals; EchoOneApp[TM], a provider enrollment platform for medical groups; CredentialMyDoc[TM], a SaaS solution to credential providers, enroll providers with payers for reimbursement, and apply and maintain privileges, especially in ambulatory care settings; and EchoAccess[TM], our enterprise class platform to support hospital call centers with physician referral and provider directories functionalities.
+Our legacy products include EchoCredentialingTM and MSOWTM, comprehensive platforms that manage medical staff credentialing, enrollment, and privileging processes for hospitals; EchoOneAppTM, a provider enrollment platform for medical groups; and CredentialMyDocTM, a credentialing and enrollment SaaS solution for medical groups and surgery centers.